cjstoddard/Deathbringer/README.md

 qb64 -c deathbringer.bas

 Notes:
 I am aware this is really bad code.
 I originally wrote this program back in 1990 to roll up D&D characters.
-While I am capable of cleaning it up and making it into a decent program, I choose not to, I like the old scholl coding because it goes along with the old school feel of the Deathbringer RPG.
+While I am capable of cleaning it up and making it into a decent program, I choose not to, I like the old school coding because it goes along with the old school feel of the Deathbringer RPG.